-New iPhone and iPad Models Could Feature Folding Screens & Cost $600 More
+New iPhone And iPad Models Could Feature Folding Screens & Cost $600 More

 — CNBC (@CNBC) August 7, 2019

-According to CNET, Samsung plans to relaunch its Galaxy Fold within the coming weeks, but hasn’t specified a specific launch date.
+According to CNET, Samsung plans to relaunch its Galaxy Fold within the coming weeks but hasn’t specified a launch date.
 The company said it changed several things about the folding smartphone, including modifying a protective coating on the display that early reviewers mistakenly thought was meant to be removed.
-Other parts of the device have been strengthened, Samsung said, to better protect the device per the CNET report.
+Other parts of the device have been strengthened, Samsung said, to better protect the device, per the CNET report.

 While Apple will not be the first to feature a foldable display, the Cupertino company typically waits before introducing new technologies to consumers.
-The company, notably, did not include 3G wireless technology in its original iPhone, and took years to make its phone’s displays larger after competitors like Samsung released larger-screened phones.
+The company, notably, did not include 3G wireless technology in its original iPhone and took years to make its phones’ displays larger after competitors like Samsung released larger screens.

 Per a previous report from The Inquisitr, Apple’s iPhone 11 models will likely disappoint users, as they will be largely unchanged from the Cupertino company’s 2017 iPhone X and 2018’s iPhone XS, XS Max and XR.
 Next year’s 2020 iPhones, which are not expected to get the folding screens, will likely have new screen sizes and technology, though, according to recent reports.